How To Get A South Carolina Resale Certificate [2023 Guide]

-When a business purchases inventory to resell, they can do so without paying sales tax.
-In order to do so, the retailer will need to provide a South Carolina Resale Certificate to their vendor.
+A resale certificate is a document that allows a business to buy merchandise that will be resold without paying sales tax.
+In order to obtain the certificate, the retailer will need to provide a South Carolina Resale Certificate to their vendor.

 What is a Resale Certificate?

 When retailers purchase products to resell, they often don’t pay state sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to the South Carolina Department of Revenue.

 For example, let’s consider a home decor store in South Carolina.
 With a valid resale certificate, the store owner can purchase decorative items like wall art, lamps, and vases from suppliers without paying sales tax on those transactions.
 When a retail customer visits the store and purchases a wall art piece, the retailer will charge sales tax to the customer based on the item’s full price.
 The retailer will collect the sales tax from all their transactions and periodically remit the sales tax to the state, typically at the end of the month.
 This process allows the home decor store to sell its products while ensuring that the appropriate sales tax is collected and forwarded to the state.

 The purpose of the resale certificate is to provide evidence of why sales tax was not collected on a transaction.
 Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate, wholesale license, or reseller’s license.
 In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.

 The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.